 Besides this, ensure you have new needles since you have to replace them after a cleanup exercise.
-Get the small scale vacuum attachments to remove lint that hides in hard to reach spots.
+Get the small-scale vacuum attachments to remove lint that hides in hard-to-reach spots.
 Moreover, you can consider canned air to get rid of lint.
 As you blow through the hideout, do it caution.

 Step Three: Getting the Lint Out

 This stage entails the real cleanup exercise.
 First, disassemble the machine carefully so that you don’t set off sparks.
 Discard the needs and ensure you note the flat side direction of the needle.
-Following the user manual, discard the bobbin, bobbin case, presser foot, and the needle plate.
+Following the user manual, discard the bobbin, bobbin case, presser foot, and needle plate.

 Use the lint brush or vacuum to get rid of all gunk and lint from these components.
 If you use canned air in this exercise, ensure you stay extra careful.